Below the reader will find a REVIEW and SUMMARY from the Armenian Mirror Spectator

 How It All Began:

-Over the last few months, I have been asked by friends, family and acquaintances how I came to write “The Gathering Place” and why I chose to write it as a collection of stories.
+I have been asked by friends, family and acquaintances how I came to write “The Gathering Place” and why I chose to write it as a collection of stories.
 There are two significant moments years apart that I can remember which motivated me.

 After I graduated in engineering, it was the era of the manned mission to the Moon.
 I had an opportunity to work on several manned space projects in California, where the space industry was very active in the 1970’s.
 My mother and father, George and Nadine had a restaurant in Bellflower California and were preparing to retire.
 After the Space Shuttle was launched and the manned moon landings were complete, the aerospace industry in California was allowed to diminish.
 So I decided to move to Seattle to work for an aerospace company that specialized in building small rocket engines that controlled deep space satellites used for robotic exploration and communication.
 After my father retired, he moved with Nadine and his daughter and granddaughter to Washington, bought a home in Kirkland and we all visited regularly with the family.